 I have been working in the field of education for over 20 years as an elementary classroom teacher and site coordinator for Bright Futures.
 I am a certified teacher and earned my Bachelor’s degree in elementary education from the University of Michigan-Dearborn and Master’s degree in Learning Disabilities from Eastern Michigan University.
 Bright Futures allows me to work with students on projects and activities that challenge and promote a love of learning.
 In my spare time, I love spending time with my husband and two daughters.
 This is my seventh year working at Taft-Galloway Elementary.
 I am so fortunate to have been able to work at such a supportive school and with fantastic students and families.

-The Bright Futures program at Taft-Galloway is a fun, safe, and engaging place for students in grades two through four.
+The Bright Futures program at Taft-Galloway is a fun, safe, and engaging place for students in grades two through five.
 Bright Futures meets Monday through Thursday for 2.5 hours after school.

 Bright Futures consists of homework time, academic enrichment, and clubs.
 During homework time students are given the opportunity to complete homework assignments with the help and encouragement of volunteers and staff members.
 Academic activities are offered which complement school day curriculum and use hands-on strategies.
 Students choose from a variety of clubs throughout the year.
 In the past clubs have included various types of art, music, technology, newspaper, sports & recreation, STEM, CSI, cooking, and culture.
 Leadership clubs as well as social emotional learning are also a big focus of Bright Futures.
 Clubs change every 4-6 weeks and we are always looking for new and exciting opportunities to bring to our students.